 Most of my long time readers understand where I am coming from when I write.
-But many are newer to the community maybe they’ve asked questions.
-Like,
+But some are newer to the community and may have asked a few questions.

 What’s a man’s duty in marriage?

 Do I believes wives are to blame for marriage problems and is that the reason I am always telling them what to do?

 Should a wife do everything her husband asks her, regardless of what she feels and thinks?